codspire/aws-lambda-sms-notification-ec2-status/README.md

-# Send type and count of running EC2 instances through SMS
+# Send SMS alert with count & type of running EC2 instances

 I created this lambda function to send me the count and type of EC2 instances running in my account (Yes, I was burnt by leaving an EMR running after the use).